dnikl/ANTS-AgentNetwork/README.md

 ### **Application layer (layer 2):**

 In this layer, agents and services are implemented.
 Requests are processed via APIs and can be returned synchronously (request-response), asynchronously (webhooks), or in real time (websockets).
 The architecture allows for both the integration of external services and the development of custom logic.
-A special focus lies on **emergence**—the ability to dynamically develop complex behaviors:
+To facilitate the integration of external services and tools (like databases, APIs, file systems), ANTS agents within this layer could potentially leverage emerging standards like the Model Context Protocol (MCP).
+MCP focuses on standardizing how an agent interacts with specific tools and data sources.
+While ANTS-Net's primary focus is on standardizing the decentralized communication and collaboration between agents (Agent-to-Agent) using the ANTS protocol (ants://), utilizing MCP for specific Agent-to-Tool interactions within an agent's implementation could streamline access to a broad ecosystem of external resources.
+A special focus lies on emergence—the ability to dynamically develop complex behaviors:

 - **Rule-Based Decisions**: Adaptation through simple heuristics, such as “Switch to a different API after three consecutive failures.”
 - **Optional AI/ML Usage**: Optimize strategies using intelligent methods.
 - **Reactive Feedback**: Dynamically respond to changes (e.g. prices, availability) via Pub/Sub systems.
-- **Self-Healing and Collaboration**: Agents independently resolve issues by cooperating with partner services, without relying on centralized control.
+- **Self-Healing and Collaboration**: Agents independently resolve issues by cooperating with partner ANTS services or other ANTS agents, without relying on centralized control.

-These capabilities foster the creation of **scalable, adaptive, and resilient** systems.
+These capabilities foster the creation of **scalable, adaptive, and resilient** systems within the ANTS network.

 ### **Recipe and process layer (layer 3):**